bernie-skipole/indipyserver/docs/source/usage/ipyserver.rst

 This server class is used to run IPyDriver instances and can also run executable, possibly non-python, drivers written by other parties.
 It creates a listening INDI service.
 It provides the snooping ability between drivers, enables connections to other remote INDI servers so a branching tree network of drivers can be made, it implements enableBLOB instructions received from the client, and allows up to ten client connections.

+Note that the indipyweb client only uses one of these client connections, and multiple remote users can browser connect to the web service, though there will be performance issues at some point.

 If only executable drivers or remote servers are being used, and no IPyDriver instances are implemented, no drivers should be set.